-The Canadian Horse or Le Cheval Canadien originated from horses sent to Quebec, Canada by King Louis XIV in the late 1600′s.
+The Canadian Horse or Le Cheval Canadien originated from horses sent to Quebec, Canada, by King Louis XIV in 1663.
 These horses, the best from the King’s stable, were of French Norman, Breton, Arab, Andalusian and Spanish Barb descent.

 Under conditions of hard use, sparse feed, and extreme weather conditions, the Canadian eventually developed into the easy keeping and hardy animals that they are today.